HoverData/godev-vim/README.md

 ### Want to use your own vimrc?
-* `docker pull godev-vim`
+* `docker pull ctapan/godev-vim`
 * Clone the repository: `git clone https://github.com/ctapan/godev-vim.git`
 * compare your ".vimrc" with "vimrc-init" file for any possible conflicts
 * replace "myvimrc" with your .vimrc.
 Please keep the same name "myvimrc".
 * Run `docker build -t my-godev-vim .` while inside godev-vim directory
-* It should complete very quickly if you have already pulled the "godev-vim" image.
+* It should complete very quickly if you have already pulled the "ctapan/godev-vim" image.
 * after it is successful, you have a new Docker image "my-godev-vim".
 Use it with above commands

 Please let me know your feedback.